 The Web team is committed to helping produce websites that meet legal requirements and policies of the university.
 Included below are links to the sources of relevant requirements.
 The Web team members are not experts on the laws or policies and do not enforce them.
 You are responsible for the content on your website.

 We must adhere to the legal statutes and policies outlined in the university’s Web Accessibility Policy.
-We provide some technical instruction to help content writers meet the American’s with Disabilities Web accessibility requirements.
+On this site we provide some technical instruction to help content writers meet the American’s with Disabilities Web accessibility requirements.

 External services are hosted by third party vendors and store your content on servers outside of university control.
 Read the Information Security Office’s Cloud Services guide on the risks of data mining, advertising, security, privacy and reliability before utilizing these services.